Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Numerical experiments

 In Table \ref{3001} we demonstrate the performance of Algorithm \ref{a4} as a function of the total number of nodes $n$.
 The column labeled $\| k - k_n \|_2 $ measures the accuracy of the order-$n$ KL expansion evaluated using $n$-nodes in the following sense

 where $D = [-1, 1]^2$ and $k_n$ is the effective covariance function of the numerically computed order-$n$ KL-expansion.
 Integral (\ref{795}) was computed using Gaussian quadrature.

-In Table \ref{3011} we provide timings and accuracy for computing Gaussian process conditional mean estimates where all hyperparameters are fixed.
-The column denoted $N$ is the number of data points and $n$ represents the number of nodes used for computing KL-expansions in algorithm \ref{a4}.
-"KL time (s)" shows the total amount of time used to compute KL-expansions and "MLE time (s)" denotes the total time for computing conditional mean estimates after computing KL-expansions.
-This time includes constructing matrix $X$ of (\ref{745}) and computing the ridge regression.
+In Table \ref{3011} we provide timings and accuracy for computing Gaussian process posterior mean estimates where all hyperparameters are fixed.
+The column denoted $N$ is the number of data points and $n$ represents the number of nodes used for computing KL-expansions in Algorithm \ref{a4}. ``KL time (s)" shows the total amount of time used to compute KL-expansions and "regression time (s)" denotes the total time for computing posterior mean and covariance estimates after computing KL-expansions.
+This time includes constructing matrix $\mtx{X}$ of~\eqref{745} and computing the ridge regression.

+In addition to the Fortran implementations that we used for the numerical results of this section, we implemented Algorithm \ref{a1} in Python and have made the code publicly available at \begin{quote} \mbox{\url{https://github.com/pgree/kl_exps}}. \end{quote} The purpose of the Python code is to provide a user-friendly implementation of Algorithm \ref{a1} in a commonly-used language that can serve as a template for general Gaussian process regression tasks.